satsinush/homelab/README.md

 sudo ufw default deny routed
 ```

-**Step 2: Configure NAT for Forwarding**
+**Step 2: Configure Before Rules**

-For traffic to be routed correctly between the LAN and VPN, Network Address Translation (NAT) must be configured.
-This is primarily to ensure processes work correctly with WireGuard and Docker.
+For traffic to be routed correctly between the LAN and Docker networks, specific rules must be configured in the firewall.
+Follow these steps to ensure the UFW `before.rules` are properly configured.

   * Copy the provided `before.rules` file to the UFW directory:
     ```shell
     sudo cp ./ufw/before.rules /etc/ufw/before.rules
+    ```

+    Specifically, make sure you have these lines under the `*filter` section:
+    ```ini
+    # START DOCKER RULES
+    -A ufw-before-input -i docker0 -j ACCEPT
+    -A ufw-before-input -i br+ -j ACCEPT
+    -A ufw-before-output -o docker0 -j ACCEPT
+    -A ufw-before-output -o br+ -j ACCEPT
+    # END DOCKER RULES
     ```

 **Step 3: Add Firewall Rules**